A Review of Software for Designing and Operating Quantum Networks

-Early proposals for a quantum internet~\cite{dahlberg_link_2019,alshowkan2021,forouzan2002tcp} attempted to map directly to the TCP/IP stack but Illiano et al.~\cite{qi-stack-survey} and others have emphasized the limitations of direct translation given the requirements of entanglement distribution.
-In this paper, we review software for quantum networks using the three-plane abstraction (infrastructure, logical, and control/service) to organize state-of-the-art developments without prescribing yet another protocol stack.
+Early proposals for a quantum internet~\cite{dahlberg_link_2019,alshowkan2021,li_building_2021,li_survey_2024} attempted to map directly to the TCP/IP stack~\cite{forouzan2002tcp}, but Illiano et al.~\cite{qi-stack-survey} and others~\cite{pirker_resource-centric_2025} have emphasized the limitations of direct translation given the requirements of entanglement distribution.
+In this paper we review software for quantum networks using the three-plane abstraction (infrastructure, logical, and control/service) to organize state-of-the-art developments without prescribing yet another protocol stack.
 Our primary contribution is to classify the essential functions that a quantum network must execute to provide entanglement distribution reliably, and to survey how these functions are realized in simulations and, where possible, in experimental testbeds.

 The rest of the paper is organized as follows.
-Section~\ref{sec:background} provides background on quantum networks and useful analogies to modern classical networking systems.
-Sections \ref{sec:sw-design} and \ref{sec:sw-ops} review the existing software for both defining and operating quantum networks, respectively.
-Finally, Section~\ref{sec:discussion} discusses open research areas.
+Section~\ref{sec:background} provides background on quantum networks and useful analogies to modern, classical networking systems.
+Sections \ref{sec:sw-design} and \ref{sec:sw-ops} review the existing software for both designing and operating quantum networks, respectively.
+Section~\ref{sec:discussion} discusses open research areas.